Mussil/Household-manpower-site/README.md

 # Introduction
  Human resources company is a company who hires contractor workers and offers the services of those workers to other employers according to the demands.
+ You can view the site at the link: https://projectsce2021.herokuapp.com/ Human resources account details for demonstration purposes:
+ Email: tair@gmail.com
+ Password: tair999

 # 💻 Technologies

 #### Languages: <br />